Back to Blog

 The city still has a long way to go before it matches Tokyo, where excellent food is available at virtually any hour, or even Barcelona and Madrid, where dinner at 11pm is the norm rather than the exception.
 But the direction of travel is encouraging.
 More restaurants are extending their hours.
 More chefs are designing menus that work at midnight.
 And more Londoners are discovering that some of the best meals of their lives happen after the rest of the city has gone to bed.

-If you find yourself hungry in London after midnight, you no longer have to settle.
+If you find yourself hungry in London late at night, you no longer have to settle.
 Seek out the places that are open because they want to be, not because they have to be.
-The ones where the grill is still hot, the sake is still flowing, and the welcome is just as warm at 1am as it was at 7pm.
-Start with Rolls Passage, Chancery Lane.
-You will not be disappointed.
+The ones where the grill is still hot and the welcome is genuine.
+And if you want to start your evening somewhere considered before the rest of the night unfolds, Rolls Passage, Chancery Lane is a fine place to begin.

 Join Us